Why Scouts BSA?

-We’re glad to see that you are considering joining Boy Scouts–perhaps the most accomplished youth leadership development program in the world!
-Boy Scouting achieves this through active camping, outdoor activities, and a challenging advancement program designed to help develop a boy’s self-confidence and self-reliance.
+We’re glad to see that you are considering joining Scouts BSA – perhaps the most accomplished youth leadership development program in the world!
+Scouting achieves this through active camping, outdoor activities, and a challenging advancement program designed to help develop a boy’s self-confidence and self-reliance.
 Get hands-on learning with other troop members at weekly meetings and on scheduled camping trips.
-Boy Scouting is available to boys who are 11 through 17 years old, or who have earned the Arrow of Light Award, and are completing the fifth grade.
+Scouting is available to boys who are 11 through 17 years old.
 All you need to do to join Troop 14 is visit any Troop meeting and fill out a BSA application.
 We meet every Thursday night from 7:00 PM to 8:30 PM at Wilderness Community Church (10501 Plank Rd., Spotsylvania, VA 22553)

-There are many local Boy Scout Troops…why join Troop 14?
+There are many local Scout Troops…why join Troop 14?

 Troop 14 was founded in 2005 and is chartered by Wilderness Community Church in Spotsylvania, VA.
 WCC is a tremendous sponsor and supporter of Troop 14; WCC affords Troop 14 two dedicated meeting rooms, an outdoor play field for Patrol competitions, and a large multi-acre wooded parcel and dedicated space for our four patrols where they can hone their outdoor Scout skills.
 We have an outdoor fitness course and pre-built stations for teaching Scout skills.
 We’re thrilled to call Wilderness Community Church our chartering organization!
 Troop 14 embraces the idea of fun with a purpose and we are boy-led.
 Adults monitor and coach the Scouts, enabling them to lead and follow without constant oversight.
 This allows each boy to grow in his leadership skills as he participates in the program.